shellspec/shellspec/README.md

 0.9.0 (not yet released)

+* Remove shorthand of the variable subject.
-* Change timing of loading external script by 'Include'. (breaking change)
+* Change timing of loading external script by 'Include'. [breaking change]
 * Fix for translation speed slowdown.
 * Add auto syntax check of specfile.